Mountain Fork Mighty Maxx

 Buyers receive their kitten's CFA registration papers once we receive documentation from their vet, of their sterilization; neuter/spay.
 We mail the registration paper to the Buyer's address on the vet receipt.

-What will my kitten/cat weigh when full grown?
+What will my kitten/cat look like/weigh when full grown?

-We cannot guarantee how extreme your kitten will look when it reaches full type at 5 years of age or how much a kitten will weigh when it reaches it's adult size at around 3 years of age.
-Genetics play a large role, but equally important is exceptional nutrition and preventive care; which can contribute to a "Super" adult European Maine Coon.
+We cannot guarantee how extreme facial features will become when full type is reached at around 5 years of age, nor can we predict adult size/weight at around 3 years of age.
+Genetics play a large role, but equally important is proper nutrition and preventive care; which can contribute to a "Super" quality adult European Maine Coon.

 What supplies will we need for our trip home, with our kitten?